 Naturally our bodies change, age, get older and eventually weaker.
 Eventually we may deal with achey joints, a paining back, arthritic knees, and maybe even more serious ailments.
 But what about all those who see many of these changes much younger than we expect.
 I am a chronically ill person and I face this every day and I am not alone.

 When, I first lost my ability to walk I was devastated.
 I went through a handful of differet assisted devices and medical devices from arm crutches, wheelchairs, power chair, shower chair, toilet chair etc.; and each one created an emotional response.
 When it was time for a more extreme device, that meant my body was failing more and that realization is scary.
 Change is scary.
 Will my body ever work again?
 Will I be my old self?
 Can I do what I want in life?
-Will I still be attrictive?
+Will I still be attrictive, and to whose standards?
 I felt shame in the loss of function, and independence.
 The loss of independence is emotional to say least, and asking for help is not easy (when you have that ability, and not all of us do).
 The stares, stigmas and shame from others does not make each change easier.
 Many of my devices, however, over time have helped me lead a more independent life when I would not have been able to otherwise.
 So, as a disability community, why are we so hard on ourelves, and as a society why do we patronize an entire community for devices they need to thrive and survive.

 My most difficult change came just one month ago, when I was told just how much my body was failing.
-I was severley malnourished and needed a feedig tube.
+I was severley malnourished and needed a feeding tube.
 I was admitted and my tube was placed within days.
 I still have yet to adjust to my tube and have not been reaching my feed rates.
-It is incredibly hard to get used to not eating meals, to looking down at my stomach and seeing a tube instead of my stomach and to dealing with the pain.
+It is incredibly hard to get used to not eating meals, looking down at my stomach and seeing a tube instead of my stomach and to dealing with the pain.
 It is a loss.
 This time, not a loss of my hands, feet, arms, or legs, but my stomach.
 I will not feel shame though, only greatfullness that my body continues to fight and the tubes that give my body the chance to do so.